Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Terraform locals

-Terraform Locals are named values which can be assigned and used in your code.
-It mainly serves the purpose of reducing duplication within the Terraform code.
-When you use Locals in the code, since you are reducing duplication of the same value, you also increase the readability of the code.
+Terraform locals are named values that can be assigned and used in your code.
+They mainly serve the purpose of reducing duplication within the Terraform code.
+When you use locals in the code, since you are reducing duplication of the same value, you also increase the readability of the code.

-If you want to compare Terraform Local to a general programming language construct, it will be equivalent to a local temporary variable declared within a function.
-Here is an example of local declaration in a Terraform script:
+If you want to compare Terraform local to a general programming language construct, it will be equivalent to a local temporary variable declared within a function.
+Here is an example of a local declaration in a Terraform script:

 locals {